malramsay64/phd-thesis/03_Dynamics/introduction.md

 It should be noted that this dipole relaxation only captures at most two dimensions of the rotational relaxation, a rotation about the axis of the dipole is not captured by this relation at all.
-There are a number of different approaches which have been used,
+There are many different approaches which have been used,
 @Brodka1992 define the rotational relaxation of the spectroscopically available rotation with the $C_2$ method whilst other rotational degrees of freedom